 The District owns the land for the McCook Reservoir, which is being built within the Lawndale Avenue Solids Management Area (LASMA).
 A Project Cooperation Agreement (PCA) with the US Army Corps of Engineers (Corps) to construct, operate, and maintain the reservoir was signed on May 10, 1999.
-Under the PCA, the Corps is responsible for designing and constructing the reservoir features, and the District is responsible for providing lands, easements, right-of-way, and relocations, including providing the storage capacity for the reservoir through excavation of overburden and rock mining.
+Under the PCA, the Corps was responsible for designing and constructing the reservoir features, and the District was responsible for providing lands, easements, right-of-way, and relocations, including providing the storage capacity for the reservoir through excavation of overburden and rock mining.
 The reservoir is being completed in two stages.
 A major milestone was reached at the end of 2017 when the first stage was placed in service providing 3.5 billion gallons of storage for CSOs.
-The second stage is currently under construction and will expand the total capacity to 10 billion gallons of storage
+The second stage is currently under construction and will expand the total capacity to 10 billion gallons of storage.
+The District and the Corps are negotiating a new Project Participating Agreement (PPA) under which the Corps will transfer the remaining federal funds for Stage 2 to the District, and the District will complete the remaining design and construction.
+The PPA is anticipated to be executed in early 2019.